Faculty Recruiting Guidelines

 E. Faculty Vote: Upon the completion of the interviews and campus visits, the search committee will bring their recommendation to the unit’s faculty for a vote.
 The majority vote will be presented to the Chair/Director of the unit.

-8) Attach a copy of original OU Regular Faculty Recruiting Application form
+- Attach a copy of the most current OU Regular Faculty Recruiting Application form (RFRA) (if in doubt, contact Anjanette Pierce)

 Upon approval from the dean, you may begin negotiations with the candidate.
 Any deviation from the request for permission form (e.g., salary, start-up, moving) must be approved by the dean.